digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

                key MyKey p (Some 0) : MyKey
                maintainer key.p

-Assume the same leger as above.
+Assume the same ledger as above.
 Fetching contract ``1234`` with package preference ``p-2.0.0`` retrieves the the contract and again successfully transforms it into the value ``T { sig = 'Alice' }``.
 The key of this transformed contract is then computed using the expression ``MyKey p (Some 0)``,